BlueBrain/BlueRecording/README.md

 4. Run the file writeH5_MPI_prelim.py, using the bash script WriteH5Prelim.sh.
 This loads the compartment report produced in step 1 and the csv file produced in step 2, and will create the electrodes file, populating all coefficients with 1s.
 5. Run the file writeH5_MPI.py, using the bash script WriteH5.sh.
 This loads the position files created in step 3 and the electrode file created in step 4, populates the electrode file with the correct coefficients.
 This step requires the use of a version of h5py built with MPI support.
 This two-step procedure is used because the calculation of the LFP coefficients is not feasible without parallelization, but MPI cannot be used when H5 files are created.

+## Contribution Guidelines

+## Citation
+If you use this software, we kindly ask you to cite the following publication:
+BlueRecording: A Pipeline for efficient calculation of extracellular recordings in large-scale neural circuit models

+## Acknowledgment
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2023 Blue Brain Project/EPFL